teegash/res444/ENV_SETUP.md

 - [ ] Verify all URLs use HTTPS
 - [ ] Ensure `.env.local` is in `.gitignore`

-## Africa's Talking callbacks (ngrok)

-Testing delivery callbacks from Africa's Talking requires a public URL.
-Use ngrok when working locally:

-1. Install ngrok (e.g. `brew install ngrok` on macOS or download from https://ngrok.com/).
-2. Start your dev server (`pnpm dev`) and run `ngrok http 3000` in another terminal.
-3. Copy the HTTPS forwarding URL ngrok prints and set it as the Delivery Reports Callback inside the Africa's Talking dashboard, pointing to `https://<ngrok-domain>/api/sms/callback`.
-4. Only run ngrok when you need callbacks—normal local development does not require it.

 ## Security Notes

 1. **Never commit `.env.local`** - It contains sensitive credentials